-The process of developing just the right evaluation framework should be arduous – it’s one of the most important things you’ll do to determine which tender is the most suited to your needs.
-Therefore corners should not be cut here and a great deal of consideration needs to go into both asking the right questions of all stakeholders at your end to determine what your expectations are, and having the right in-house or external experts determining what is realistic to expect from those tendering.
+Your procurement strategy should make it clear that the process of developing the right evaluation framework should be arduous.
+If this sounds harsh, it is supposed to be as this is one of the most important things you’ll do to determine which supplier is best suited to your needs and, therefore, the precise mix of evidenced experience, expertise and capacity is vital.
+Corners should not be cut here and a great deal of consideration needs to go into both asking the right questions of all stakeholders at your end to determine what your expectations are and having the right in-house or external experts determining what is realistic to expect from those in the procurement process.

 By failing to prepare you are preparing to fail